 The possibility to create and share information depends on the time available.
 Most creative tasks are structured and time-limited, mostly because creativity is mentally effortful.
 Time limitation is detrimental to group creativity (Karau & Kelly, 1993).
 Chirumbolo and colleagues (2004) found that time pressure reduced the percentage of creative acts during a group discussion and was positively related to personal need for closure (both reduced creative outcomes).

-Time pressure: the negative relationship between need for closure and creative outcomes in group creativity is stronger under time pressure than with no pressure.
+Time pressure: the negative relationship between need for closure and creative outcomes in group creativity is stronger under time pressure than under no pressure.

 Leadership

 It is challenging to assess how the leadership type will influence the relationship between personal factors and creativity.
 We decided to split leadership into two traditional types: transformational and transactional.
 In transformational leadership, the leader clearly states the goal and pushes the group toward attaining this goal.
 In transactional leadership, the leader relies on an exchange process in which group members are rewarded for accomplishing specific goals (Jung, 2001; Mumford et al., 2019).
 Research has found that transformational leadership leads to higher creative outcomes than transactional leadership (Jung, 2001; Sosik & Cameron, 2010; Zhang et al., 2011).
 Sosik and Cameron (2010) indicated that transformational leadership was related to an increase in motivation to create more ideas and ideas that are more original.
 On the contrary, Taggar (2019) explained that a cohesive team might follow the dominant actors in the team instead of trying to find more ideas.
-Thus, he hypothesized that a too strong cohesion in a team following a (transformational) leader could impair creative collective efficacy.
-Anderson and Fiedler (1964) also showed that groups with participatory leaders (i.e., transactional leader) had the highest number of ideas generated, and groups with supervisory leaders had the most original and useful ideas.
-We hypothesized that the leadership type has an effect in the relationship between personality and creative outcomes.
-Leaders close to the team and who create a non-judgmental climate could help improve the performance of anxious, introverted, and less motivated members.
-On the other side, leaders with a more distant relation with the group, in the exchange process to attain the goal and who do not contribute to the task, could reduce the performance of these members, reducing the global creative performance.
-We explored the hypothesis that the type of leadership influences the relationships between personality traits and creative outcomes, leading to give more weight to the indication from Sosik and Cameron (2010) that transformational leadership leads to a stronger positive link or to the explanation of Taggar (2019) that transactional leadership leads to a stronger positive link.
+Thus, he hypothesized that excessively strong cohesion in a team following a (transformational) leader could impair creative collective efficacy.
+Anderson and Fiedler (1964) also showed that groups with participatory leaders (i.e., transactional leaders) had the highest number of ideas generated, and groups with supervisory leaders had the most original and useful ideas.
+We hypothesized that the leadership type has an effect on the relationship between personality and creative outcomes.
+Leaders close to the team who create a non-judgmental climate could help improve the performance of anxious, introverted, and less motivated members.
+On the other side, leaders with a more distant relationship with the group, in the exchange process to attain the goal and who do not contribute to the task, could reduce the performance of these members, reducing the global creative performance.
+We explored the hypothesis that the type of leadership influences the relationships between personality traits and creative outcomes, leading to giving more weight to the indication from Sosik and Cameron (2010) that transformational leadership leads to a stronger positive link or to the explanation of Taggar (2019) that transactional leadership leads to a stronger positive link.

 Publication Status